-The public is invited to the seventh annual ARTfusion Art Show at the Cutting
+The public is invited to the eighth annual ARTfusion Art Show at The Cutting

 Garden Art Center, 303 Dahlia Llama Lane in Sequim.
 The show, which will be